jetbrains-academy/refactoring-course/CodeStyleAndFormatting/CodeSchemasAndEditorConfig/task.md

 will be applied to all sub-folders.

 There are two types of settings in .editorconfig files:
-- Standart options from EditorConfig such as tabs_width or indent_size.
+- Standard options from EditorConfig such as tabs_width or indent_size.
 The full list of options is available here.
 - IntelliJ IDEA-specific options, their names start with the ij_ prefix.
 For example, ij_smart_tabs.

 If some setting is not configured in .editorconfig, IDE takes it from the code schema.